Inscribed angle

 In geometry, an inscribed angle is the angle formed in the interior of a circle when two chords intersect on the circle.
 It can also be defined as the angle subtended at a point on the circle by two given points on the circle.

 Equivalently, an inscribed angle is defined by two chords of the circle sharing an endpoint.

-The inscribed angle theorem relates the measure of an inscribed angle to that of the central angle subtending the same arc.
+The inscribed angle theorem relates the measure of an inscribed angle to that of the central angle intercepting the same arc.

-The inscribed angle theorem appears as Proposition 20 on Book 3 of Euclid's Elements.
+The inscribed angle theorem appears as Proposition 20 in Book 3 of Euclid's Elements.

+Note that this theorem is not to be confused with the Angle bisector theorem, which also involves angle bisection (but of an angle of a triangle not inscribed in a circle).